Professor Corbett teaches Alternative Dispute Resolution, Administrative Law, Employment Law, and Negotiations.

 To his students, Professor Corbett brings a wealth of practice experience.
 He is an arbitrator and mediator and formerly a trial attorney with the National Labor Relations Board in Washington, D.C.
 (Appellate Court Division of General Counsel) and Legal Counsel to a U.S. Senator.
 He is a member of the National Academy of Arbitrators.

-A native of Wyoming, Professor Corbett obtained a J.D. degree from the University of Wyoming School of Law and LL.M. from Harvard University School of Law.
+A native of Wyoming, Professor Corbett obtained a J.D. with honors degree from the University of Wyoming School of Law and LL.M. from Harvard University School of Law.
 He joined The University of Montana School of Law in 1976.
 He is the recipient of two Fulbright fellowships to teach US style dispute resolution emphasizing alternatives to trial, in Montevideo, Uruguay.

 Arbitrating Employment Law Disputes, 68 Mont.
 L. Rev. 415 (2007).